mkm85/m-digest/README.md

 ## Fast insert
 Since the last buckets are the largest, new insert search from the back until the best bucket for a fit is found.
-This way a binary search is not needed an the average number og searched buckets is log_2(number of buckets). which is as fast as a binary search for the desired bucket.
+This way a binary search is not needed and the average number og searched buckets is log_2(number of buckets). which is as fast as a binary search for the desired bucket.
+This algorithm has a worst case complexity of O(`m` * `n`)

 ## difference between two mdigests